flatironinstitute/CaImAn/CONTRIBUTING.md

 Test your code first
 ====================
 The caimandata command has code to run the internal test suite on your platform.
 Please do this for whatever platform(s) you have access to; our Jenkins is not public and it's easier for you to find problems this way than to ask for text logs to be sent to you.
+You can do this by typing "caimanmanager.py test" (if you're doing a symlink install, caimanmanager will not be in your path and you should invoke it as "python caimanmanager.py test")

 Platforms we care about
 =======================